speters217/pokemonGen3AutoRNG/README.md

 ![Recalculating](Pictures/Recalculating.png)

-The right box displays the process of looking for which Pokemon was encountered, and adjusting the target frame.
+The right box displays the process of looking for which Pokemon was encountered and adjusting the target frame.
 The offset here is 1575 frames which gives a new target of frame 61,260.
 The save state on frame 59,000 is loaded.
 This readjustment process can take multiple times.

 ![Pokemon Found](Pictures/PokemonFound.png)